Air Fryer Recipe

 Method

-- In a bowl, combine grated cauliflower, olive oil, garlic powder, paprika, salt, and pepper.
+2. In a bowl, mix the grated cauliflower with the olive oil, garlic powder, paprika, salt, and pepper.

-- Spread a thin layer of the cauliflower mixture on each pita triangle.
+3. Spread a thin layer of the cauliflower mixture over each pita triangle.

-- Air fry for 5-7 minutes until golden brown.
+6. Air fry for 5-7 minutes, until golden brown and crisp at the edges.

-- Remove and let cool slightly, garnish with parsley if desired.
+7. Remove and leave to cool slightly, then garnish with parsley if desired.

 Why this works in an air fryer